About VESServer Parameter

 - Enable-Monitoring (VMware)

-By passing the –VESServer parameter to a VEShell cdmlet, you can define the name of the server where the Virtualization Extensions Service runs, port that the Virtualization Extensions Service "listens" and credentials of the user account under which the cmdlet's configuration task will be performed.
+By passing the –VESServer parameter to a VEShell cmdlet, you can define the name of the server where the Virtualization Extensions Service runs, port that the Virtualization Extensions Service "listens" and credentials of the user account under which the cmdlet configuration task will be performed.

 Thus, you can configure Virtualization Extensions Service running on the local computer or any remote machine of your choice.

-You can override this default behaviour by using the Start-VEShellClient cmdlet.
+You can override this default behavior by using the Start-VEShellClient cmdlet.

 You can pass with the –VESServer parameter the following types of values: <String ComputerName> or Veeam.Psves.VesConnection object.